Tunde Kovacs, Management - Finance

-Information assimilation and financial markets, Market efficiency, Security issues, Security analysts, Corporate governance, Short selling
+Information assimilation and financial markets, Market efficiency, Security issues, Security analysts, Corporate governance, Social networks, Short selling

-Professor Kovacs’ research interests include information assimilation in financial markets, short sales, security issues, and analyst recommendations.
+Professor Kovacs’ research interests include information assimilation in financial markets, market efficiency, short sales, security issues, and analyst recommendations.
 She is also interested in the effects of social networks on corporate decision making and social media on investor relations.
-Her work has appeared in the Journal of Financial and Quantitative Analysis, Journal of Banking and Finance, Journal of Empirical Finance, and European Financial Management.
+Her research appeared in the Journal of Financial and Quantitative Analysis, Contemporary Accounting Research, Journal of Corporate Finance, Journal of Banking and Finance, European Financial Management, and Journal of Empirical Finance.

 Ph.D., Virginia Tech